 Tips and To-Dos Before Convention

 - Pack casual attire—suggestions range from dressy casual to business casual, such as khakis, golf shirts, etc. Comfortable shoes are recommended as well as jackets and sweaters for possible outdoor events.
+Bring flip flops for our Wednesday evening beach event.

 - Bring plenty of business cards and carry them with you—networking is a key component of NIA’s Convention.
 You can also connect with new members through the Convention app.